 - Data pinpointing a user’s approximate or precise location

-The Play Store update requires developers to disclose why the collected data is necessary.
-Some reasons could include:
+The Play Store also requires app developers to disclose why personal data are collected.
+For example, some reasons could include:

 - App functionality